Phuket Plastic Recycling in Thailand

 In 2019, the Thai government approved a budget of 24 billion baht to transform the country into an advanced technology-based society.
-One of the main goals is to cut Thailand's waste by at least three million tones a year through recycling and reuse.
+One of the main goals is to cut Thailand's waste by at least three million tonnes a year through recycling and reuse.

 Part of that management involves collecting plastic waste for recycling which can be re-used in one form or another.
 Phuket plastic recycling is underway.